Amounis: Racing career

 Amounis was sold as a yearling to a Sydney trainer, J.W.
 Cook.
 He started twice as a two-year-old, without success.
-During a spell (rest) while he was recuperating from a leg injury he was gelded.
-Amounis then developed into a good type of three-year-old and was sold to Paddy Wade for 2,500 guineas.
-Wade then raced him for a short season when he ran fourth to Manfred in the AJC and Victorian Derbies.
+During a spell (rest) while he was recuperating from a leg injury, he was gelded.
+Amounis then was sold to Paddy Wade for 2,500 guineas.
+Wade raced him for a short season when he ran fourth to Manfred in the AJC and Victorian Derbies.
 Amounis was sold again when Wade left Australia.
 This time he was purchased by trainer, Frank McGrath on behalf of William Pearson for 1,800 guineas.

-As a three-year-old in 1925-26 he started 13 times for 6 wins including the AJC Hobartville Stakes and Rosehill Guineas.
+As a three-year-old in 1925-26, he started 13 times for 6 wins including the AJC Hobartville Stakes and Rosehill Guineas.

-As a four-year-old in 1926-27 he started 12 times for 6 wins including the Epsom Handicap (in Australasian record time), VRC Cantala Stakes, Chipping Norton Stakes, W. S. Cox Plate and 1926 Linlithgow Stakes.
+As a four-year-old in 1926-27, he started 12 times for 6 wins including the Epsom Handicap (in Australasian record time), VRC Cantala Stakes, Chipping Norton Stakes, W. S. Cox Plate, and 1926 Linlithgow Stakes.

-As a five-year-old in 1927-28 he started 19 times for 3 weight for age (wfa) race wins, including the W. S. Cox Plate and 1927 VRC Linlithgow Stakes.
+As a five-year-old in 1927-28, he started 19 times for 3 weight for age (wfa) wins, including the W. S. Cox Plate and 1927 VRC Linlithgow Stakes.

-As a six-year-old in 1928-29 he started eight times for four wins including the Craven Plate, AJC Epsom Handicap, Tatt's NSW Tramway Handicap and WmtnRC Williamstown Cup.
+As a six-year-old in 1928-29, he started eight times for four wins including the Craven Plate, AJC Epsom Handicap, Tatt's NSW Tramway Handicap, and WmtnRC Williamstown Cup.

-Amounis had to compete as a seven and eight-year-old, against Phar Lap in great form, as a three- and four-year-old.
-As a seven-year-old in 1929-30 Amounis started 16 times for 10 wins including the CPRC Canterbury Stakes (with a record weight), VRC CB Fisher Plate, VRC Cantala Stakes, VRC Linlithgow Stakes, Rosehill Stakes, VATC Futurity Stakes, VATC St George Stakes, 1930 VRC C.M.
-Lloyd Stakes, VRC Essendon Stakes and 1930 AJC All-Aged Stakes.
+Amounis competed as a seven- and eight-year-old against Phar Lap in great form, as a three- and four-year-old.
+As a seven-year-old in 1929-30, Amounis started 16 times for 10 wins including the CPRC Canterbury Stakes (with a record weight), VRC CB Fisher Plate, VRC Cantala Stakes, VRC Linlithgow Stakes, Rosehill Stakes, VATC Futurity Stakes, VATC St George Stakes, 1930 VRC C.M.
+Lloyd Stakes, VRC Essendon Stakes, and 1930 AJC All-Aged Stakes.

-As an eight-year-old in 1930-31 he started eight times for four wins including the 1930 Warwick Stakes, VATC Caulfield Cup, carrying 9 st 8 lbs (61 kilograms), VATC Caulfield Stakes and VRC October Stakes.
-In the 1930 Warwick Stakes, he defeated Phar Lap by a short head to deprive Phar Lap of 24 successive victories.
-Before this race, Phar Lap had won nine consecutive races.
-Phar Lap then went on to score another 14 consecutive wins.
+As an eight-year-old in 1930-31, he started eight times for four wins including the 1930 Warwick Stakes, VATC Caulfield Cup, carrying 9 st 8 lbs (61 kilograms), VATC Caulfield Stakes, and VRC October Stakes.
+In the 1930 Warwick Stakes, he defeated Phar Lap by a short head.
+Before this race, Phar Lap had won nine consecutive races and after it, he scored another 14 consecutive wins.

-At the end of his six-year-old days, he had 19 wins including the Cox Plate but Amounis came back better than ever for his next two seasons.
-As a seven-year-old, he won nine races (including one over Phar Lap), finishing no worse than third on just one occasion in 16 starts.